My Approach to Helping

-This is what a good match feels like.
+What does a good match feel like?
 Overall, you should feel comfortable sharing thoughts and feelings with your therapist, and your initial sessions should inspire hope, curiosity and cooperation.
 Your therapist should offer you something new.
 If you're feeling too uncomfortable, bored, hopeless or reluctant after your first meetings, you should consider seeking help from someone else with whom you might find a better match.
-Because when you do find a skilled therapist who is a good fit, therapy can be a truly life-changing and rewarding experience.
+Because when you do find a skilled therapist who is a good fit, therapy can be a truly life changing and rewarding experience.
 Good luck!